Open-Attestation/documentation-website/website/docs/docs-section/deprecated/gsn/gsn-capable-document-store.md

 sidebar_label: Deploy GsnCapableDocumentStore
 ---

-The GsnCapableDocumentStore is a variant of Document Store which allows for relayed transactions.
-The rest of the functionality mimics that of Document Store.
+The GsnCapableDocumentStore is a variant of document store, which helps you perform relayed transactions.
+The rest of its functionality works in a similar way with the document store.

 This guide is for developers who have Ethereum and want to set up a document store that accept gsn relayed transactions for their users.